 “Another important part of successfully moving to a hosted platform is to make sure everyone from the operations staff to senior management is committed to achieving the goals you’ve outlined,” Shepley states.
 “Buy-in across the board and a willingness to get rid of old tools and habits are critical.
 “Burn the boats” is the best advice.

-“In our business, we sell promises,” Shepley continues, “so an SaaS supplier that has that same level of commitment to providing support and solution options is essential for gaining the confidence to go live on the cloud.
-With Trimble we had no concerns about going forward, and we’ve never looked back.”
+“In our business, we sell promises,” Shepley continues, “so a SaaS supplier that has that same level of commitment to providing support and solution options is essential for gaining the confidence to go live on the cloud.
+With Trimble, we had no concerns about going forward, and we’ve never looked back.”

 Making the Switch with Trimble